-Gravity pulls down on the breast tissue and our skin consequently.
-Over time the ligaments holding our breasts up are stretched resulting in saggy boobs.
+Gravity pulls down on the breast tissue and our skin as a result.
+Over time, the ligaments holding our breasts up are stretched resulting in saggy boobs.

 The size and shape of our breasts are largely determined by genetics.
 Genetics are passed down from generation to generation, with most women in the family having similar sized breasts.

 If a bra is not fitting well, it will provide little aid, which means the ligaments are working hard all the time to hold the breast tissue up.

 It is advised that you wear a good supportive bra no matter what bra size you are.
-A good supportive bra will help to reduce your risk of premature sagging.
+This will help to reduce your risk of premature sagging.

-Age is a factor and older women will find that their skin tissue is less likely to return back to normal after pregnancy as their skin has less elasticity.
+Age is also a factor and older women will find that their skin tissue is less likely to return back to normal after pregnancy as their skin has less elasticity.

 Larger women tend to not only carry excess weight around their thighs, bum and stomach areas, but they also carry excess weight in their breasts.
 This excess weight adds strain on the breast tissue and ligaments causing the breasts to sag.

 It is always recommended to lose weight slowly, giving the skin time to take hold.
-Eating a healthy diet filled with a variety of fresh food combined with exercise will help to minimise the effects of large amounts of loose skin left on the body.
+Eating a healthy diet filled with a variety of fresh food, combined with exercise, will help to minimise the effects of large amounts of loose skin left on the body.

 Women participating in sport should always wear a supportive sports bra.
 A good sports bra is designed for high impact exercise and should keep your breasts firmly in place to avoid any bounce.